Antetokounmpo voted NBA's Defensive Player of the Year - WHIZ News

-The Milwaukee Bucks All-Star, who was MVP last year and is the favorite to repeat this season, ended the two-year reign of Utah center Rudy Gobert as Defensive Player of the Year.
+The All-Star, who was MVP last year and is the favorite to repeat this season, ended the two-year reign of Utah center Rudy Gobert as Defensive Player of the Year.

+He got the news with the rest of his teammates on the league’s best defensive team a day earlier.

+“Coach was so excited, he was so happy,” Antetokounmpo said.
+“He told me I won Defensive Player of the Year.
+He jumped on the table.”

 Antetokounmpo received 75 first-place votes from a panel of 100 sportswriters and broadcasters, finishing with 432 points.
 Los Angeles Lakers forward Anthony Davis was second (200 points; 14 first-place votes) and Gobert (187 points; six first-place votes) third.